 With Snoopy still lost, work on a new boat has begun with Mr Lovelock hoping to launch it in the spring.

-The attempt was part of the Microtransat Challenge to become the first unmanned vessel to cross the Atlantic from a point to the south of the Republic of Ireland.'Wind up"
+The attempt was part of the Microtransat Challenge to become the first unmanned vessel to cross the Atlantic from a point to the south of the Republic of Ireland.

 Since 2010, two French boats have foundered in severe weather and a University of Aberystwyth vessel suffered technical failure.

 Snoopy has now been technically disqualified as it has been more than 10 days since it broadcasted a tracking message.

 Mr Lovelock, from Sunninghill, Berkshire, initially blamed a strong tide for pushing the boat eastwards from Barton-on-Sea towards rocks off the the Isle of Wight.

 But he now thinks a third party may have seen the media attention surrounding the launch and paddled out to divert the boat as a "wind up" after following it online through its tracking system.

 In an open letter on his website, Mr Lovelock said: "I'm hoping that you may decide to contact me and confirm my belief on what happened.

 "Maybe you even have a photo, and you can give me permission to put it on my page to convince and entertain others?

 "If I can be absolutely certain on what happened...
 I can stick to my existing design with complete confidence, saving some time here."